Learn how to ship impactful customer journeys with Builder

 You can target content based on attributes such as whether customers have purchased from a specific collection, their current product page, or if they have a product with a specific tag in their cart.
 These are just a few examples—there are endless possibilities for targeting.

-To get the most out of this article, you should be familiar with the following:
+To get the most out of this article, you should be familiar with Scheduling Content.

 Targeting options in Builder depend on your plan.